-Currently I just returning to exercise program after giving it somewhat up for over 3 years.
+Currently I'm just returning to an exercise program after giving it somewhat up for over 3 years.
 I am looking to lose over 80 lbs.
 I have wiped soda pop out and have somewhat given up red meats.
-My Dr. said I might wish to relook at giving my consumption of all meat and take in fish and chicken.
+My Dr. said I might wish to relook at giving up my consumption of all meat and take in fish and chicken.
 Might you have some words for me on this idea of making vegetarian more often than the meaty days?
 What are healthy alternatives in days with meat?

 It sounds as if your attitude is fantastic and you are on the right track.
 Exercise is key to being healthy, whether one needs to lose weight or not.
 Not drinking soda is a fantastic decision.
-This is one of the easiest ways to take in calories that do little but put on so much extra weight.
+This is one of the easiest ways to take in calories that do little for your health but put on so much extra weight.

 Thanks for writing,

-Timothy S. Harlan, MD, FACP
+Timothy S. Harlan, MD, FACP, CCMS